charmainekruger/charmainekruger.github.io/_posts/2020-01-09-first-post.md

 1. Create a new Google Tag Manager container for your iframe (you can use the same container or a different container, my personal preference is keeping them in separate containers in the same account).
 2. Add the GTM container snippet you created above to your iframe according to [these instructions](https://developers.google.com/tag-manager/quickstart).
-3. Navigate to the new iframe GTM container and create a new tag that fires when a specific user action happens within the iframe.
+3. In the new iframe GTM container, create a new tag that fires when a specific user action happens within the iframe.
 In this scenario, I want to track when the button with id = "myButton" is clicked from within the iframe.

 {: .box-note}
 **Tag Configuration:**<br> Tag type: Custom HTML <br> Trigger: Click - All Elements, Click ID contains "myButton" <br> HTML code: See code box below <br>